 Marketing

-AI-assisted marketing research and synthesis
+AI-assisted market, competitor, and audience research synthesis

 Why the human is still essential here